radu-matei/radu-matei.github.io/content/blog/kubernetes-controller-csharp.md

 linktitle = ""
-title = "Writing controllers for Kubernetes CRDs with C#" type = "post" summary = "The goal of this article is to show you how to use the Kubernetes C# client to write extremely simpel controllers for your Kubernetes custom resources, and start watching resources in a few lines of C#"
+title = "Writing controllers for Kubernetes CRDs with C#" type = "post" summary = "The goal of this article is to show you how to use the Kubernetes C# client to write extremely simple controllers for your Kubernetes custom resources, and start watching resources in a few lines of C#"
 +++

 # Introduction